-There is no simple answer for how long a lawsuit might take.
-Personal injury cases vary widely in how long they take to resolve, and many of these factors are outside of your control.
-The legal process takes time, which is often frustrating and in some cases, can feel overwhelming.
+There is no simple answer for how long a personal injury lawsuit might take.
+Cases vary widely in how long they take to resolve, and many of these factors are outside of your control.
+The legal process takes time, which is often frustrating and, in some cases, can feel overwhelming.

-- No Two Personal Injury Cases Are the Same
+- No Two Personal Injury Cases are the Same

 - How an Attorney Guides You Through the Process